Japanese Interpreter Training Program and Course Information

 - Japanese conversation

-- Reading and grammar in Japanese
+- Reading, grammar, and phonetics in Japanese

 - Advanced Japanese conversation and composition

 A master's degree program in Japanese can prepare students for a career in a number of fields, including government, arts and communication.
 Students learn advanced interpretation techniques and practices.
 These programs may require a capstone project, oral and written exam, a research project or a master's thesis.
 Programs may be available in translation and interpretation with a Japanese focus.